 In most of the current mechatronic applications with multiple subsystems, a controller is developed for each subsystem.
 However, the interactions between these different individual controllers are not taken into account in the controller design.
 Such a strategy often leads to a suboptimal global performance of the control system, especially for strongly interacting subsystems.
 Therefore, the goal of this WP was to evaluate the possibilities of global learning controllers for interconnected subsystems, which try to coordinate the local control actions such that a global optimum is obtained.
 This principle is illustrated in Fig. 3.

 Fig. 3: The objective of WP 2

-Similar to WP1, model-based as well as non-model-based control techniques will be investigated in this WP.
-Fuzzy MPC is a model-based technique, which will be explored in this framework.
-Evolution-based Machine Learning and RL are the two non-model-based techniques, which will be investigated.
-The objective of this WP is twofold:
+Similar to WP1, model-based as well as non-model-based control techniques were be investigated in this WP.
+Distributed MPC is a model-based technique, which was explored in this framework, while Evolution-based Machine Learning and RL are the two non-model-based techniques.
+The objective of this WP was twofold:

 - the application of the three above mentioned learning techniques on global mechatronic systems

 - the extension of these techniques: the introduction of fuzzy, non-model based information in MPC; the introduction of models of the interactions between subsystems in the Machine Learning algorithms.

 In this WP, the results of WP 1 and WP 2 have been combined into an integrated controller and practically validated.
 For the integration into a combined controller the main focus was on the more complicated interaction between the global learning controller and the decentralised learning controllers for the subsystems.
 For the practical validation of the different learning control techniques, the objective was to select some representative development cases.
 On these cases, learning controllers were developed for the subsystems as well as for the global machine.
 The performance of these learning controllers was compared with the performance of current machine controllers to check the strengths and weaknesses of the different learning controllers.